How to Deal with a Micromanaging Boss

 Nearly three out of four workers say that micromanagement is the ultimate red flag in a workplace.
 And almost half—46%, to be exact—would leave a job because of it.

-So, what exactly is this job killer lurking in office corridors?
+So, what exactly is this job killer that lurks in office corridors?

 We use micromanagement frequently, but it really refers to a particular and often painful management style.